-Some insurers will include a buy back option in their policy.
+Some insurers will include a buy back option free of charge in their policy.
 Other insurers use a buy back as an option to be bundled and in this case it will usually cost an additional amount.
 The amount varies and will require comparison between insurance companies.

 - Some insurers will require underwriting and new premiums.

 - A buy back policy will have an expiration date based off of age.

 - A buy back may be partial or full depending on the terms.

 - A repurchased term insurance may not be eligible for indexation increases.

 - A buy back may be dependent on health habits.

 - A buy back may be based off “12 months” or “1 year” which can affect the repayment date.

 You pay the same price as buying directly from the life insurer.

 We're not owned by an insurer (unlike other comparison sites).